Service Learning Faculty Fellows

 o Participation in a final program evaluation.

 - The SLFF is open to all permanent, full-time faculty at Texas Tech University including tenure-track faculty, professors of practice, lecturers, instructors and other non-tenured faculty.
 Previous experience with service learning is not required.

 - A committee comprised of service learning faculty and TLPDC service learning staff will review each application.

 - An application consists of:

-- A brief statement identifying ideas for potential service learning course development and a description of the ways in which this course will improve student learning and enhance student student understanding of the course content.
+- Within the application you will identify a potential course for service learning course development and provide a brief description of the ways in which this course will improve student learning and enhance student student understanding of the course content.
 The course you identify can be a course you are developing or a course that you have taught previously and will be teaching again in the future.